joeliscoding/joeliscoding/README.md

-- 👋 Hi, I’m @joeliscoding, living in Germany and studying computer science in high school
+- 👋 Hi, I’m @joeliscoding, living in Germany and learning computer science
-- 👀 I’m interested in Java, Python, HTML, CSS and JavaScript
+- 👀 I’m interested in Java, HTML, CSS, JavaScript and Node.js
-- 🌱 I’m currently learning Java and Flutter
+- 🌱 I’m currently learning Java and Node.js
 - 📫 You can reach me via twitter @joeliscoding

 <!---